dotnet/csharplang/proposals/init.md

 ```

 The compiler will match the type by full name.
 There is no requirement
 that it appear in the core library.
-In the case there are mulitple attributes
+If there are mulitple types by this name
-by this name available then the compiler will pick the one defined in the core
+available then the compiler will pick the one defined in the core
 library should one exist.

+The design for `IsInitOnly` is futher covered in [this issue](https://github.com/dotnet/runtime/issues/34978)

 ## Questions